sandipan211/ZSD-SC-Resolver/README.md

 **NOTE:** Change ```--zsd``` flag to ```---gzsd``` for evaluation in the **generalized ZSD setting**.
 Change directory names accordingly.

 # :gift: Citation
-If you use our work for your research, kindly consider citing our work using the following BibTex:
+If you use our work for your research, kindly star :star: our repository and consider citing our work using the following BibTex:
 ```
 @inproceedings{Sarma_2022_BMVC,
 author    = {Sandipan Sarma and SUSHIL KUMAR and Arijit Sur},